ANEC (organisation): Organisation

 Van Leeuwen (2017) claims that ANEC lacks the human resources and technical expertise to play a major role in the process of European standardisation, and is able to obtain achievements on only a limited number of consumer protection issues.
 ANEC confirms that the 'national delegation principle' means it "does not have a central role in the European Standardisation System".
 However, it notes its achievements do include "a few big wins", and highlights a number of them (such as ensuring the safe use of "100s of millions" of domestic electrical appliances by vulnerable consumers, and safe sound limits by default in Personal Music Players) but stresses they are not limited to these "high-profile successes".

 ANEC is funded by the European Union (95%) and EFTA (5%) for its core mission under Regulation (EU) 1025/2012, while the time of the representatives of the national consumer organisations and experts is accepted by the EU and EFTA as a "contribution in kind".
 In 2020, the grant made available to ANEC was 1.44 million euros.
 The ANEC secretariat calculated the "contribution in kind" in 2007 to be worth 260.000 euros.
 The contribution was calculated to be worth 516.000 euros in 2020, and 620.000 euros in 2022.

 The ANEC secretariat is based in Brussels.
 In October 2020, the secretariat relocated to rue d'Arlon 80, the same premises as The European Consumer Organisation (BEUC).
 The secretariat team is responsible for leading the political activities of the association.
 ANEC has signed the European Union's Transparency Register (with identification number 507800799-30) and accepted its code of conduct.

 On 15 June 2023, Dermott Jewell (Ireland) was re-elected ANEC president for the term 2023 to 2027.
 Rusnė Juozapaitienė (Lithuania) was elected vice-president, and Olav Kasland (Norway) was elected treasurer.
+In December 2025, Jens Henriksson (Sweden) succeeded Rusnė Juozapaitienė as vice-president.
 The director-general is Stephen Russell.